KDOC-TV: Sale to TCT

-In June 2022, Ellis agreed to sell KDOC to Radiant Life Ministries, a sister company of Tri-State Christian Television, for $41 million.
+In June 2022, Ellis agreed to sell KDOC to Radiant Life Ministries, a sister company of Total Christian Television, for $41 million.
 The sale was completed on July 28.
 KDOC flipped to TCT programming at midnight that night, with an episode of Seinfeld being its final program as an independent station.

 Past programming

 General programming

 Prior to the sale to TCT, syndicated programs that were broadcast on KDOC's main channel included The Steve Wilkos Show, Maury, Forensic Files, The First 48, Lauren Lake's Paternity Court, Couples Court with the Cutlers, Judge Jerry, Pawn Stars, The Goldbergs, Seinfeld, Impractical Jokers, Bob's Burgers and Family Guy.

 In addition, the station occasionally aired ABC network programming in the event of programming conflicts on KABC.
 In June 2019, KDOC broadcast the Formula One Canadian Grand Prix due to special local programming on KABC.
 In May 2022, KDOC showed a live episode of American Idol that was broadcast coast-to-coast at 5 p.m.
 PT due to KABC airing a Los Angeles mayoral debate at 5:30 p.m.
 PT; the episode re-aired on KABC at 8 p.m.
 PT.